annamiri/cornerstone-project/README.md

 The file helper_functions contains easy, self-written functions to use the prediction methods more conveniently.

 # Remarks on methods
 To approximate a Bayesian neural network I use two methods, the Monte Carlo Dropout and Variational Inference.
 For background on the Monte Carlo Dropout I recommend this blogpost by Yarin Gal http://mlg.eng.cam.ac.uk/yarin/blog_3d801aa532c1ce.html.
-Variationl Inference is described in many books, I particularly liked the definition and explanation by Jordan et al. given in the book "Pattern Recognition and Machine Learning".
+Variationl Inference is described in many books, I particularly liked the definition and explanation in the book "Pattern Recognition and Machine Learning" by Christopher M. Bishop.

 To get the methods, function etc. right I relied on the book written by Oliver Dürr, Beate Sick and Elvis Morina which is called Probabilistic Deep Learning with Python.